 This option will take more time than signing up online, but less time than visiting a Social Security office.

-Make sure to ask request a printed confirmation of your Medicare enrollment before you leave the office.
+When the offices re-open to the public, make sure to ask for a printed confirmation of your Medicare enrollment before you leave the office.
 You’ll need this if you want to apply for extra coverage.

 Medicare Application FAQs

 What Information Do You Need to Complete Your Medicare Application?

 It’s helpful to have the following documentation on hand before you begin filling out your Medicare application forms:

 *Your Social Security claim number

 If you’re signing up after you turn 65 because you were relying on employer coverage, you will also need: